mohtashim-ali/course-project-the-basis/specification.md

 ## Specification: Basic Calculator

-Below is the breakdown of our specifiation!
+Below is the breakdown of our specification!

 ### Introduction

 To narrow down our scope, currently our project will be able to take in a mathematical expression, compute the answer, and output the answer.
 The expressions will be computed following order of operations.

+Currently, addition, subtraction, division, and multiplication are all supported.
+This was done to keep our scope speific for Phase 0.

 ### Breakdown